mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

 # Databases and Tables

-_Mongodbprotocol_ never creates databases, but they must be created manually.
+By default, _mongodbprotocol_ automatically creates databases as needed.
+The default behavior can be changed by setting `auto_create_databases` to false.
+In that case, databases must manually be created.

 Each Mongo _collection_ corresponds to a MariaDB table with the same name.
 However, it is always possible to access a collection irrespective of whether